Cafeteria: History

-Perhaps the first self-service restaurant (not necessarily a cafeteria) in the U.S. was the Exchange Buffet in New York City, opened September 4, 1885, which catered to an exclusively male clientele.
+Perhaps the first self-service restaurant (not necessarily a cafeteria) in the U.S. was the Exchange Buffet in New York City, which opened September 4, 1885, and catered to an exclusively male clientele.
 Food was purchased at a counter and patrons ate standing up.
-This represents the predecessor of two formats: the cafeteria, described below and the automat.
+This represents the predecessor of two formats: the cafeteria, described below, and the automat.

-During the 1893 World's Columbian Exposition in Chicago, entrepreneur John Kruger built an American version of the smörgåsbords he had seen while traveling in Sweden.
-Emphasising the simplicity and light fare, he called it the 'Cafeteria' - Spanish for 'coffee shop'.
+During the 1893 World's Columbian Exposition in Chicago, entrepreneur John Kruger built an American version of the smörgåsbord he had seen while traveling in Sweden.
+Emphasizing the simplicity and light fare, he called it the 'Cafeteria' - Spanish for 'coffee shop'.
 The exposition attracted over 27 million visitors (half the U.S. population at the time) in six months, and it was because of Kruger's operation that the United States first heard the term and experienced the self-service dining format.

-Meanwhile, in mid-scale United States, the chain of Childs Restaurants quickly grew from about 10 locations in New York City in 1890 to hundreds across the U.S. and Canada by 1920.
+Meanwhile, the chain of Childs Restaurants quickly grew from about 10 locations in New York City in 1890 to hundreds across the U.S. and Canada by 1920.
 Childs is credited with the innovation of adding trays and a "tray line" to the self-service format, introduced in 1898 at their 130 Broadway location.
 Childs did not change its format of sit-down dining, however.
-This was soon the standard design for most Childs Restaurants, and many ultimately the dominant design for cafeterias.
+This was soon the standard design for most Childs Restaurants, and, ultimately, the dominant method for succeeding cafeterias.

-It has been conjectured that the 'cafeteria craze' started in May 1905, when Helen Mosher opened a downtown L.A. restaurant where people chose their food at a long counter and carried their trays to their tables.
-California has a long history in the cafeteria format - notably the Boos Brothers Cafeterias, and the Clifton's and Schaber's.
+It has been conjectured that the 'cafeteria craze' in the United States started in May 1905, when Helen Mosher opened a downtown L.A. restaurant where people chose their food at a long counter and carried their trays to their tables.
+California has a long history in the cafeteria format - notably the Boos Brothers Cafeterias, and the Clifton's Cafeteria and Schaber's.
 The earliest cafeterias in California were opened at least 12 years after Kruger's Cafeteria, and Childs already had many locations around the country.
 Horn & Hardart, an automat format chain (different from cafeterias), was well established in the mid-Atlantic region before 1900.